 The challenge: Only healthy, optimally nourished calves can achieve high milk yields as later dairy cows.
 The basis for this is laid in the first weeks of the calf’s life (metabolic programming).
 In the first weeks of life, the calf only has milk as a source of energy and nutrients.
 Since the young digestive system […]

-The challenge: At the beginning of rearing, there is a high infection pressure on many farms (e.g. due to cryptosporidia).
-At the same time, calves are particularly susceptible to health problems such as diarrhoea but also coughing at this time.
-The basis for carefree, and also healthy rearing is set by aiming for perfect conditions. […]
+The challenge: At the beginning of rearing, there is a high infection pressure on many farms.
+At the same time, calves are particularly susceptible to health problems at this time.
+The basis for carefree, and also healthy rearing is set by aiming for perfect conditions.
+This contains an optimal colostrum management and an intensive feeding […]

 The challenge: On the basis of conventional rations (grass, maize, concentrated feed), it is difficult to achieve milk yields above 8.000 kg / year.
 This can only be achieved with an additional energy supply.
 Especially in stressful situations but also phases of high performance (e.g. during early lactation) it is important to ensure energy supply. […]